rgmf/PyOpenTracks/DEVELOPMENT.md

 If you install PyOpenTracks by installing .deb package then you have to be careful because gsettings to be used are the same than developing execution (see data/es.rgmf.pyopentracks.gschema.xml where is specified the path of the settings that you can see through dconf-editor, for example).

+You can install PyOpenTracks through the deb package and test developing version (building and running the deveoping version) but this one need a change so both not use the same gsettings: change `path` attribute from `schema` tag on `data/es.rgmf.pyopentracks.gschema.xml`.
+Before pushing changes you has to restore this change.

 # Flatpak
 ## Pre
 You need to install `flatpak` and `flatpak-builder` from your distro repositories of from you want.